 Apples are plentiful, juicy, and come in so many varieties.
 With names like Jazz, Pink Lady, and Red Delicious, it's enough to pique your curiosity and get your mouth watering.

 What about hamsters?
 Can they enjoy the taste of a juicy apple along with you?
 This article will tell you all you need to know about apples and feeding them to your hamster in a way that is safe and delicious.

 Can Hamsters Eat Apples?

 Yes, hamsters can eat apples.
 The flesh and peel both can be a healthy treat for your pet.
-However, apples are high in sugar, which may cause weight gain, so follow our feeding instructions to avoid health problems.
+However, apples are sugary, which may cause obesity, so be sure to follow our feeding instructions to avoid health problems.
 Also, apple seeds should be avoided because they contain amygdalin, which deteriorates into hydrogen cyanide and is toxic to hamsters.

 Apples are high in vitamin C, low in cholesterol, full of antioxidants, and loaded with dietary fiber.

 Apples have high levels of vitamin C and contain lots of fiber.

 - Dr. Leonie McKinlay, DVM